-We’ve provided our specific recommendations for WordPress hosting on shared and managed environments, but there are a number of excellent WordPress VPS hosting providers out there.
+We’ve provided our specific recommendations for WordPress hosting on shared environments, but there are a number of excellent WordPress VPS hosting providers out there in 2022.

-If you are looking for a WordPress VPS hosting company these options are all worthy of your consideration, but Bluehost is my personal favorite, and because we like to practice what we preach, it’s where WP Dev Shed is hosted!
+If you are looking for a WordPress VPS hosting company these options are all worthy of your consideration, but WPX is my personal favorite, and because we like to practice what we preach, it’s where WP Dev Shed is hosted!

 Best WordPress VPS Hosting Reviews

-Let’s start with a quick review of our number 1 recommendation, Bluehost.
+Let’s start with a quick review of our number 1 recommendation, WPX.

 Bluehost might be one of the oldest, more established web hosts because it was started way back in 1996, and when it comes to WordPress hosting, it is one of the biggest brand names.